Bed Bug Frequently Asked Questions

-The greatest risk of bed bugs is when traveling.
+The most significant risk of bed bugs is when traveling.
 This is where most people tend to pick up bed bugs and bring them back home.
 Regardless of the type of accommodations you have, you should always inspect your room.
-You'll want to pull back the sheets and for signs of bed bugs.
+You'll want to pull back the sheets for signs of bed bugs.
 Check behind the headboard, in the seams of upholstered furniture, etc.

-If you do not see any obvious signs of bed bugs, it is still advisable that you do not leave any luggage on the bed or the floor and avoid placing your belongings inside dressers.
-Place your clothing on hangers in hang them in the closet.
+Suppose you do not see any obvious signs of bed bugs.
+In that case, it is still advisable not to leave luggage on the bed or the floor and avoid placing your belongings inside dressers.
+Place your clothing on hangers in hanging them in the closet.
 Store your luggage off the floor and on luggage racks away from the walls.

 When returning home from a trip, keep your luggage in the garage and carefully inspect it for signs of bed bugs.
-Place all washable items in a plastic bag and immediately wash your clothes in very hot water and place in the dryer on high heat to disinfect clothing from possible bed bugs.
+Place all washable items in a plastic bag, immediately wash your clothes in hot water, and place them in the dryer on high heat to disinfect clothing from possible bed bugs.

 Thoroughly vacuum luggage or steam heat luggage.
 Carefully inspect all seams and luggage lining before bringing luggage into your home.